clartaq/clown/README.md

 There are more keyboard commands.
 If you are interested, check the source.
 They are likely to change in the future though.

+#### Using Markdown

+When you click on a headline in the outline view to edit it, you can enter raw Markdown.
+When you click anywhere else, the Markdown will be converted to HTML and the formatting you used will be shown.
+This switching back and forth between editing and display is kind of like the way the [Roam](https://roamresearch.com) editor works.

+It is still early days for this feature and it can get a little flaky at times.
+It is intended that this flakiness will be removed and syntax highlighting and math formatting will be added.
+It is also intended to expand this feature to the Notes pane as well.

+We'll see how this feature works in practice before finalizing it.

 #### Notes

 Any heading can have an arbitrary number of notes associated with it.
 (There is a practical limit at the moment.
 Only one note is displayed at a time.
 I have not yet devised a clever way to selecte among a very large number of notes to select the one to display.)
 Each note must have a unique (to the outline heading) title.